 - NAT (Network Address Translation) on a Brocade Vyatta vRouter

-Note: No more than four additional IPv4 addresses can be allocated to a single cloud server or Brocade Vyatta vRouter.
-Thus each cloud server or Brocade Vyatta vRouter has a maximum capacity of five IPv4 addresses, including the originally assigned public IPv4 address.
+Note: No more than five additional IPv4 addresses can be allocated to a single cloud server or Brocade Vyatta vRouter.
+Thus each cloud server or Brocade Vyatta vRouter has a maximum capacity of six IPv4 addresses, including the originally assigned public IPv4 address.

 The rates for additional IPv4 addresses vary by region.
 Discuss rates for your region with the Support team during your setup.